FDA Gives Green Light to Dexcom G6 Glucose Monitoring System

 There is great news for the diabetes community, the FDA, i.e., Food and Drug Administration approved the new Dexcom G6.
-This happened only 6 months after it had been submitted to the FDA.
+That happened only 6 months after it had been submitted to the FDA.

-Yes, in fact, both the FDA and Dexcom issued news releases about this.
-As a matter of fact, this occurred on the 12th anniversary of the first product approval of the CGM company in 2006.
+Yes, in fact, both the FDA and Dexcom issued news releases about it.
+As a matter of fact, it occurred on the 12th anniversary of the first product approval of the CGM company in 2006.

-The diabetes community is excited about this approval for a good reason.
+The community is excited about this approval for a good reason.

 The latest generation of Dexcom CGM G6 is the first that offers direct-to-phone connectivity, and there is no need for fingerstick calibrations and a separate receiver.

-Also, this marks exceptional regulatory move which paves the way for quicker regulatory approval of CGMs and other devices for diabetes in the future that might be easy to use.
+Also, this marks exceptional regulatory move which paves the way for quicker regulatory approval of CGMs and other devices for the condition in the future that might be easy to use.

 The launch is expected in June, and on the other hand, the international launch is expected to happen in the second half of this year after it gets its approval.

-You should know that the latest device improves the G5 regarding convenience and accuracy, making CGM a diabetes management tool more acceptable to more people who have diabetes.
+People should know that the latest device improves the G5 regarding convenience and accuracy, making CGM a diabetes management tool more acceptable to more to those with the condition.
 Read on to find out more about Dexcom G6.

 With this device, we actually have the first approved CGM sensor for wear of ten days which continuously transmits data to a smartphone.